Joseph-Louis Lagrange: Early years

 Firstborn of eleven children as Giuseppe Lodovico Lagrangia, Lagrange was of Italian and French descent.
 His paternal great-grandfather was a French captain of cavalry, whose family originated from the French region of Tours.
 After serving under Louis XIV, he had entered the service of Charles Emmanuel II, Duke of Savoy, and married a Conti from the noble Roman family.
-Lagrange's father, Giuseppe Francesco Lodovico, was doctor in Law at the University of Torino, while his mother was the only child of a rich doctor of Cambiano, in the countryside of Turin.
+Lagrange's father, Giuseppe Francesco Lodovico, was a doctor in Law at the University of Torino, while his mother was the only child of a rich doctor of Cambiano, in the countryside of Turin.
 He was raised as a Roman Catholic (but later on became an agnostic).

-His father, who had charge of the king's military chest and was Treasurer of the Office of Public Works and Fortifications in Turin, should have maintained a good social position and wealth, but before his son grew up he had lost most of his property in speculations.
+His father, who had charge of the King's military chest and was Treasurer of the Office of Public Works and Fortifications in Turin, should have maintained a good social position and wealth, but before his son grew up he had lost most of his property in speculations.
 A career as a lawyer was planned out for Lagrange by his father, and certainly Lagrange seems to have accepted this willingly.
 He studied at the University of Turin and his favourite subject was classical Latin.
-At first he had no great enthusiasm for mathematics, finding Greek geometry rather dull.
+At first, he had no great enthusiasm for mathematics, finding Greek geometry rather dull.